 As compensation for the participants, we offered to give out books (specifically, copies of Rands' excellent Being Geek).
 For an hour's worth of a software professional's time, it's obviously of value mostly as a token, rather than as any kind of realistic compensation.
 I have a feeling that if we dish out slightly larger compensations next time around, it will be easier to attract people who don't know us yet, and who won't be inclined to do us a favor.

-It also turned out we were a little bit late with ordering the books, and not all of them arrived from Amazon on time, so we've had to send them out afterwards.
+It also turned out we were a little bit late with ordering the books, and not all of them arrived from Amazon on time, so we've had to send them out afterward.
 It was slightly annoying to have to say that during the tests, but our participants were very understanding about that.

 For us, it was pretty clear what we needed to test: We were working on improving signups and onboarding, so the tests had to be mostly about that.